 Childhood Resilience Study

-Development of a measure of child resilience for children aged 5-12 years, with a parent- child- and school report.
+Development of a measure of child resilience for children aged five to 12 years

-Our study is a five-year study to develop a better understanding of how this happens and how children grow up to be strong and resilient.
+This study aims to develop a better understanding of how children grow up to be strong and resilient.

-Our study is a five-year study to develop a better understanding of how this happens and how children grow up to be strong and resilient.
+This study aims to develop a better understanding of how children grow up to be strong and resilient.

 Overview